PRATHVI9607/AIPayment/README.md

 - **Password Hashing:** bcrypt
 - **HTTP Client:** httpx (for inter-service communication)

+### Data Storage
+- **In-Memory Storage** - All user accounts and transactions are stored in memory
+- Data resets when servers restart
+- No external database required
+- Perfect for testing and development

 ### Security Features
 - JWT token authentication with 30-minute expiration
 - Bcrypt password hashing